input-output-hk/jormungandr/doc/specs/network.md

 We model everything so that we don't need any network state machine.
 Everything is stateless for

+* `Handshake: () -> (Version, Hash)`
+  * This should be the first request performed by the client after connecting.
+    The server responds with the protocol version and the hash of the genesis block.
+  * The handshake is used to establish that the remote node has a compatible protocol implementation and serves the right block chain.
 * `Tip: () -> Header`:
   * Return the header of the latest block known by the peer (also known as at the tip of the blockchain).